Fr\'echet Quantum Supergroups: Introduction

-On another side, supergeometry is a geometrical theory whose objects can be seen as generalizations of manifolds and Lie groups by adding to the usual commutative ones some anticommutative coordinates.
-Such objects, called supermanifolds and supergroups, have been constructed in two different but equivalent ways: the sheaf-theoretic formalism of Berezin, Kostant, Leites \cite{Berezin:1976,Kostant:1977} by using sheaves of graded algebras, and the concrete approach of DeWitt \cite{DeWitt:1984} by replacing the basis field $\gR$ with a supercommutative algebra.
-In both approaches, the superfunctions form a $\gZ_2$-graded commutative Hopf algebra.
-We then see that the category of supergroups (graded commutative) lies between the one of Lie groups (commutative) and the one of quantum groups (noncommutative).
+Coming from another direction, supergeometry \cite{Kostant:1977,Tuynman:2005} is a mathematical theory in which the objects are supermanifolds involving, besides the usual commuting coordinates, also anticommuting coordinates (Grassmann variables).
+The algebra of smooth functions of a supermanifold is then $\gZ_2$-graded commutative.
+Supergeometry was applied to various domains of mathematics and in physics.

-In a recent paper, the non-formal deformation quantization of the Heisenberg supergroup has been built in \cite{Bieliavsky:2010su}, together with the associated UDF.
-It was motivated by physics since a renormalizable scalar quantum field theory on the Moyal space can be interpreted with the star-product of the superspace $\gR^{m|1}$ (see \cite{deGoursac:2010zb}), as well as its associated gauge theory \cite{deGoursac:2007gq,deGoursac:2008bd}.
-Note that the construction of \cite{Bieliavsky:2010su} has been developed in the concrete approach of supergeometry.
+It is then natural to ask whether a noncommutative supergeometry corresponding to noncommutative geometry with $\gZ_2$-grading does exist and possess nice properties.
+Noncommutative algebraic geometry developed fruitfully this graded approach with projective schemes \cite{Artin:1994}.
+A work in the direction of noncommutative Q-manifolds was also achieved in \cite{Schwarz:2000}.
+In \cite{deGoursac:2008bd} we built some geometric tools such as noncommutative differential calculi, connections, for algebras with more general grading and interpreted as ``noncommutative graded spaces''.
+More recently, we constructed a non-formal deformation quantization of Abelian Lie supergroups in \cite{Bieliavsky:2010su}.
+It was initially motivated by physics since a renormalizable scalar quantum field theory on the Moyal space can be interpreted with the star-product of the superspace $\gR^{m|1}$ (see \cite{deGoursac:2010zb,Bieliavsky:2010su}), as well as its associated gauge theory \cite{deGoursac:2008bd,deGoursac:2007gq}.
+In this deformation, we had to introduce the notion of C*-superalgebra in order to implement the UDF associated to the Heisenberg supergroup.
+This notion has nice properties and should be the natural object of noncommutative supergeometry at the topological level.

-In this paper, we construct a non-formal deformation quantization of the flat supergroup $\gR^{m|n}$ in the sheaf-theoretic approach, by using some results of \cite{Bieliavsky:2010su}.
-We show that this supergroup leads to a graded Fr\'echet-Hopf algebra setting, which can be used to reformulate the UDF as a continuous twist acting on Fr\'echet comodule-algebras on this Fr\'echet-Hopf algebra.
-Finally we exhibit the internal symmetries of the deformation as well as the external symmetries of the UDF.